buildkite/docs/pages/test_analytics/monitors.md

 ## Monitors

 >🚧 Feature temporarily unavailable
-> Monitors and alerts for Test Analytics are unavailable as of September 05, 2022.
-We expect them to be back soon in the capacity outlined on this page.
+> Monitors and alerts for Test Analytics are unavailable as of right.
+We are working on this, but do not have a concrete timeline for when it will be released

 There are three different types of monitors in Test Analytics: